Cycling

 To solve this, try the following.

-• First check the parameters you are using (e.g. you got the wrong units and are now trying to run a 1000C current instead of a 1C).
+- First check the parameters you are using (e.g. you got the wrong units and are now trying to run a 1000C current instead of a 1C).
 Idem for the diffusion constant, electrode thickness, etc.

-• Secondly you can decrease the time step, which will decrease the change per time step.
+- Secondly you can decrease the time step, which will decrease the change per time step.

-• Another thing you can try is to decrease the rate of change in the cell's current (dIcell in the constructors of the Cell-subclasses).
-This will solve the case where the problem happened when you were suddenly changing the applied current which lead to a crazy surface concentration (but not the case where you were just running a large current and then the error happened)
+in the constructors of the Cell-subclasses).
+This will solve the case where the problem happened when you were suddenly changing the applied current which lead to a crazy surface concentration (but not the case where you were just running a large current and then the error happened) - Finally, you can be more conservative with your limits.
+In the case above, increasing the minimum voltage to 2.75V will solve the problem because you stop one time step earlier when the concentration is still in the allowed range.

 Other errors